For a standard French press, use 1 gram of coffee per 15 grams of water as your starting ratio.

 How Do You Make French Press Coffee?

-If you are interested in making good coffee with a French press, the steps you need to follow include:
+If you want to make good coffee with a French press, the steps are straightforward once you understand why each one matters.

 Step 1.
 Prepare the Water and Beans